 Area encompassed.
 A narrow line of fumaroles extending c.
-40 ́ 3 m along the gently sloping summit ridge at c.
+40 x 3 m along the gently sloping summit ridge at c.
 95 to 107 m elevation on Caliente Hill above the north-west side of Albufera Lagoon northwest of Decepción Station (Argentina) at the southern end of Fumarole Bay.

 Boundaries.
-The area includes all the ground above the 90 m contour on the hill, with the exception of the ground south east of a point 10 m north west of the cairn (Lat. $62^{\circ}58'27''$ S, Long. $060^{\circ}42'31''W$) at the southeast end of the ridge.
+The area includes all the ground above the

+90 m contour on the hill, with the exception of the ground south east of a point 10 m north west of the cairn (Lat.
+62°58'27"S, Long.
+060°42'31"W) at the southeast end of the ridge.
 Access to the cairn at the southeast end of the ridge is not restricted.

 Scientific value.
 Geothermally-heated ground is included within the Site.
 Several rare species of moss, some unique to the island, colonise the heated soil crust close to the vents, of which only two or three are visible.
 The vegetation is extremely sparse and not obvious, in total encompassing less than c.
-1 m2 in area, and is therefore particularly vulnerable to trampling and over-sampling.
+1 m in area, and is therefore particularly vulnerable to trampling and oversampling.
 Structures within the Site include experimental apparatus monitoring long-term ground temperature variations (operated by the Spanish Antarctic programme) and several short metal stakes arranged along the ridgeline near the highest point of the ridge.

 Human impact.
-The non-native springtail Proisotoma minuta is found within the Site C. In recent years, the sparse vegetation, containing rare and very rare bryophite asemblages, has been subject to cumulative human trampling, which has reduced the vegetation cover in the area.
+The non-native springtails Hypogastrura viatica and Proisotoma minuta are found within the Site A. In recent years, the sparse vegetation has been subject to substantial human trampling, which has reduced the vegetation cover in the area.